open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

 * Simplicity: The deployer should be easy to understand and use.
 It should not require a lot of different resources to be created.
-* Flexibility: The deployer should be flexible enough to deploy different kinds of resources and reference several resources of an ocm component version.
+* Flexibility: The deployer should be flexible enough to deploy different kinds of resources and reference several resources of an OCM component version.
 It should be possible to configure these resources and dynamically configure the resource that is deployed, while deploying it.
 * Maintainability: The deployer should be easy to maintain and extend.
 It should not require a lot of different resources to be created.